OxWearables/ssl-ukb/README.md

 The scripts in this repo perform an end-to-end activity prediction and summary statistics calculation on the UKB accelerometer data.
 The following steps are performed:

-1) Model training (fine-tuning) and evaluation: The pretrained deep-learning SSL model is fine-tuned on a labelled dataset.
+1) Model training (fine-tuning) and evaluation: The pretrained deep-learning SSL model is fine-tuned on a labelled dataset (Capture-24).
 The pretrained model is downloaded at runtime from [ssl-wearables](https://github.com/OxWearables/ssl-wearables).
 Performance is compared to a benchmark Random Forest (RF) model.
 2) Prediction smoothing: The predicted time-series are smoothed with a Hidden Markov Model (HMM).
 For the SSL model, the HMM emission matrix is derived from the predicted probabilities of a held-out validation set.
 For the RF, the out-of-bag training probabilities are used.
-3) UKB deployment: Activity inference is done on the UKB accelerometer time-series with the fine-tuned SSL model.
-Summary statistics are calculated from the inferred activity time-series.
+3) UKB deployment: Activity inference is done on the UKB accelerometer time-series with the fine-tuned SSL model and smoothed with the HMM.
+Summary statistics are calculated from the predicted activity time-series.

 Model training and evaluation (steps 1 and 2) can be performed on a local machine (ideally with a CUDA-enabled GPU for the SSL model fine-tuning).
 The scripts for step 3 are set up for deployment on an HPC cluster in an array job.

 [Capture-24](https://ora.ox.ac.uk/objects/uuid:99d7c092-d865-4a19-b096-cc16440cd001) is used as the labelled dataset for model training and evaluation.

+Processed outputs from this deployment are available on BMRC, see [Authorship and usage](#authorship-and-usage).

 ## Installation
 ### Prepare virtual environment